Dynamics and evolution of Turbulent Taylor rolls: Summary and conclusions

 \section{Summary and conclusions}

 Several DNS simulations have been performed in a large parameter range of Taylor-Couette system in order to better understand the high-Reynolds number behaviour of the large-scale structures known as Taylor rolls.
 We have shown that, at a fixed radius ratio $\eta=0.909$, these structures become more and more empty of vorticity in the bulk as the Reynolds number increases, while the behaviour of the streamwise velocity remains somewhat similar, leaving behind the characteristic imprint in the axial direction on both instantaneous and mean fields.
 In a way similar to the rolls, large-scale streaky structures arise in the azimuthal (streamwise) direction.
-At high Reynolds numbers the roll/streak pairs can be understood in the context of a spatially localized instance of the self-sustained process of shear flows: the primary mechanism for the generation is not the centrifugal instabilities caused by rotation and curvature, as previously thought \citep{ost16}.
+At high Reynolds numbers the roll/streak pairs can be understood in the context of a spatially localized instance of a process reminiscent of the self-sustained process of shear flows: the primary mechanism for the generation is not the centrifugal instabilities caused by rotation and curvature, as previously thought \citep{ost16}.
 Instead, streaks are generated by the redistribution of shear stress by the rolls, and their instability sustains the evolution of the same rolls.
 For a narrow gap system, the self-sustained process is pinned under the presence of moderate anti-cyclonic rotation.
 The pinning is not due to destabilizing centrifugal effects, as the process remains pinned in the plane Couette limit value $\eta \to 1$, i.e.~for no curvature.
 The $R_\Omega$ parameter range where the rolls are pinned matches previous experimental results from large-gaps between $\eta=0.5-0.714$.
-Finally, we have shown that the rolls are not a product of aliasing due to small computational domains, and actually perform a random walk with long time-scales.
-The smaller the domain, the larger the random walks of the rolls, because the average of the triadic interactions between fluctuations deviates more from zero.
+Finally, we have shown that the rolls are not a product of aliasing due to small computational domains, and their position appears to change, governed by a random process with long time-scales.
+The smaller the domain, the larger the change in position of the rolls, because the average of the triadic interactions between fluctuations deviates more from zero.
 Further investigation should look at the role of the rotation parameter $R_{\Omega}$ on other important parameters, as torque, and on the velocity field, in order to understand when Taylor rolls have an optimal flow, and the effects that rotation and curvature have on large scales, whether alone or coupled.

 \emph{Acknowledgments:} We thank B. Eckhardt, B. Farell and P. Ioannu for fruitful discussions.
 We thank the Center for Advanced Computing and Data Science (CACDS) at the University of Houston for providing computing resources and we also acknowledge PRACE for awarding us access to MareNostrum IV, based in Spain at the Barcelona Supercomputing Center (BSC) under PRACE project number 2017174146.